Greek

 Influence of prestressing on the curved girders of bridges.
 Reducing the torsional response through prestressing.

-Instructors: E. Sapountzakis, L. Stavridis
+Instructors: E. Sapountzakis, L. Stavridis, K. Kapasakalis

-Assistants: K. Kapasakalis, O. Sapountzaki
+Assistant: O. Sapountzaki

 405. Theory of shells